-$Our\ business\ could\ also\ be\ adversely\ affected\ by\ our\ inability\ to\ repay\ or\ refinance\ existing\ debt.$
+Our business could also be adversely affected by our inability to repay or refinance existing debt.

-As of the filing date of this prospectus, we are in compliance with all of our debt covenants.
+As of the filing date of this Annual Report on Form 10-K, we are in compliance with all of our debt covenants.
 However, we may be unable to satisfy financial covenants in the future, which could materially and adversely affect our ability to finance future operations, such as acquisitions or capital needs.
-If our earnings deteriorate or we are unable to obtain future financings on terms acceptable to the Company, it is possible that we would fail to comply with the terms of the 1.25% Convertible Senior Notes due 2026 (the "Notes"), such as the failure to make payments of principal and interest due thereunder, and therefore be in default under the Notes.
+If our earnings deteriorate or we are unable to obtain future financings on terms acceptable to the Company, it is possible that we would fail to comply with the terms of the 1.25% Convertible Senior

+Notes due 2026 (the "Notes"), such as the failure to make payments of principal and interest due thereunder, and therefore be in default under the Notes.
 A default under the Notes, among other things, would trigger the counterparty's ability to immediately demand payment without any further action or notice by such party.